Credit cards

 Try older tech

-New smartphone models are usually released every year.
-If you’re on the hunt for a mobile phone, you can often clinch the best iPhone or Samsung deals by choosing a slightly older model with a bigger price cut.
+You can often clinch the best iPhone or Samsung deals by choosing a last year’s model with a bigger price cut.

 multi gadget cover